 This workhorse of a movie house is not particularly charming but it gets the job done.
-It's multi level, so expect escalators.
+It's multi-level, so expect escalators.
 Located at the intersection of Downtown Brooklyn, Carroll Gardens, Brooklyn Heights, this is a huge generic multiple screen movie house.

-This theater's now owned by Regal Entertainment; see what their line up is for the season.
+This theater's now owned by UA; see what their line up is for the season.
 (The Court Street Stadium in Downtown Brooklyn, above, is owned by the same company.)
 After you see a flick at this classic large scale theater, explore charming Sheepshead Bay.
 Walk across the wooden foot bridge that connects to Manhattan Beach.
 Dine at the many restaurants on Emmons Avenue.